 Addiction as a Social Problem

-On the flip side, many argue that addiction is deeply rooted in social issues like poverty, unemployment, and lack of support.
-These social problems create environments where drug use can thrive.
-For example, in communities with high unemployment and limited access to education, drug use rates are often higher.
-The stress and hopelessness that come from these conditions can push people, especially young adults, toward substance use as an escape.
+On the other hand, some argue that addiction is deeply rooted in social issues like poverty, unemployment, and a lack of support.
+These challenges create environments where drug use can easily thrive.
+For instance, in communities with high unemployment and limited access to education, drug use rates are often higher.
+The stress and hopelessness from these circumstances can lead people, especially young adults, to turn to substance use as a form of escape.

 The opioid crisis in the U.S. is a good example of how social factors drive drug use.
 Aggressive marketing by drug companies and the over-prescription of painkillers led to widespread addiction, especially in economically struggling areas.
 This shows how social issues like poverty and lack of healthcare play a big role in increasing drug use.